inputify/inputify-js/README.md

 # Inputify

 A **simple** and **powerful** javascript library to get inputs.
-With support for keyboards, MIDI, and controllers from almost all the consoles (or alternatives).
+With support for keyboards, controllers, and MIDI from almost all the consoles (or alternatives).
 Made with pure javascript to be fast and light 💪.

 ## Installation